struckchure/blog_api_nestjs/README.md

 ## Description

-Basic Blog with NestJs and Prisma
+Blog with NestJs and Prisma

 ## Installation